dehre/esp32-envi-sensor/README.md

 - `tt_update_lcd_ring_buffer`: waits for `binqueue_ble` to hold new data, gets it, writes it to the ring-buffers `ringbuf_lcd_temperature` and `ringbuf_lcd_humidity` (which hold the last 120 readings), and signals `binsemaphore_lcd_render`

+TODO LORIS: this is just an interrupt handler, and has different name

 - `tt_read_lcd_switch`: waits from a falling edge, debounces the switch, increments the counter `lcd_view`, and signals the binary semaphore `binsemaphore_lcd_render`

 - `tt_render_lcd_view`: waits for `binsemaphore_lcd_render`, reads the counter `lcd_view`, and renders the appropriate view on the lcd